Lemon-Open-Source/yaag/readme.md

-# Anyone infected by insults no matter what should NOT use this website.
+# Anyone affected by insults no matter what should NOT use this website.

 # QUICK, HOW DO I CURE THIS????
 Easy, just restart your device